AmitByteOrbit/RND-Project1/README.md

 ## Submission outline

 ### 1. Build a single floor wall structure using the Building Editor
-Here I build a small office using the building editor.
+Here I built a small office using the building editor.

 ### 2. Model any object of your choice using the Model Editor
 I decided to extend the robot from the online tutorial for my model.